oinam/notes/books/that-will-never-work-the-birth-of-netflix-and-the-amazing-life-of-an-idea.md

----
-layout: page
-title: That Will Never Work - The Birth of Netflix and the Amazing Life of an Idea
-category: books
----

 # That Will Never Work: The Birth of Netflix and the Amazing Life of an Idea

 The incredible untold story of how Netflix went from concept to company - as revealed by co-founder and first CEO [Marc Randolph](https://en.wikipedia.org/wiki/Marc_Randolph).